-Students in primary and middle divisions receive one group guidance class per month and upper division receives guidance class every other week on topics such as: gratitude, compassion, teamwork, self-control, conflict resolution, and anti-bullying.
+Students in Lower School receive one group guidance class per month and Middle School students receive guidance class every other week on topics such as: gratitude, compassion, teamwork, self-control, conflict resolution, and anti-bullying.

 In addition to “push-in” guidance class, the Counselor offers individual and small group counseling as requested by teachers, students, or parents.

 Students are also invited in small groups to Counselor-hosted Lunch Bunches in the guidance office to provide them with a social opportunity to enhance friendships or work through various group dynamics.

 Our fully certified School Counselor also provides oversight for: